DaveJha/Social-Distancing-Simulator/README.md

 # Social Distancing Simulator
 Made by Dave Jha

-A WWDC 2020 Swift Student Challenge submission
+[ACCEPTED] A WWDC 2020 Swift Student Challenge submission

 ## Recommendations for simulation
 **It is recommended that the user turns off "Enable Results", and plays in full screen mode. **